GoodRx Holdings Inc. (GDRX) and the Battle of Fundamentals vs. Technicals

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The receivables turnover for the company is 9.53 and the total asset turnover is 1.08.
-The liquidity ratio also appears to be rather interesting for investors as it stands at 2.59.
+When we switch over and look at the enterprise to sales, we see a ratio of 19.64, with the company’s debt to enterprise value settled at 0.07.
+The receivables turnover for the company is 9.43 and the total asset turnover is 0.59.
+The liquidity ratio also appears to be rather interesting for investors as it stands at 18.24.